Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Request.md

 type: tab
 -->

-Example of a charge (201: Created) response.
+Example of a Charges API (201: Created) response.

 <!-- theme: info -->
-> See [Response Handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) for more information.
+> See [response handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) for more information.

 ```json
 {